ahorner2/fullstack-admin/README.md

-# MERN stack Admin Dashboard
+# MERN Stack Admin Dash

 For similar project in prod, init two separate repos for front and back end.